Josephine Superstar

-Josephine Superstar is a disco concept album by Phylicia Rashad, released by Casablanca Records in 1978.
-It is a musical biography, dedicated to Josephine Baker, detailing Baker's life as she runs away from home and finds fame and love in St. Louis, Broadway, and eventually Paris.It was performed by American actress Phylicia Rashad, and produced by Jacques Morali and Henri Belolo.
+Josephine Superstar is a disco concept album by American actress Phylicia Rashad, released by Casablanca Records in 1978.
+It is a musical biography, dedicated to Josephine Baker, detailing Baker's life as she runs away from home and finds fame and love in St. Louis, Broadway, and eventually Paris.
+It was performed by Rashad, and produced by Jacques Morali and Henri Belolo.

-It was Rashad's only album, and was created during Rashad's brief marriage to Village People lead vocalist Victor Willis.
+It was Rashad's only album, and was created during her brief marriage to Village People lead vocalist Victor Willis.

 Village People and The Ritchie Family contributed background vocals.

 Production

 The album was produced by Morali and Benlolo's Can't Stop Productions, Inc. (then located at 65 East 55th Street, New York City) with Sigma Sound Studios.

 Album photography was done by John Galluzzi, who also photographed contemporaneous album covers such as Village People's Macho Man and The Ritchie Family's African Queens.

 The prologue states Rashad's intentions for the album:My name is Phylicia Allen.
 It gives me great honor to dedicate this album to the first Black female international star, Miss Josephine Baker.
 May her spirit live forever.